maxplanck-ie/snakepipes/docs/index.rst

-:ref:`ChIPSeq`                  Use the DNA mapping output and run ChIP/Input normalization and peak calling :ref:`ATACseq`                  Use the DNA mapping output and detect open chromatin regions for ATACseq data :ref:`HiC`                      HiC analysis workflow, from mapping to TAD calling :ref:`ncRNAseq`                 ncRNAseq workflow : From mapping to differential expression of genes and repeat elements using DESeq2
+:ref:`ChIPSeq`                  Use the DNA mapping output and run ChIP/Input normalization and peak calling :ref:`ATACseq`                  Use the DNA mapping output and detect open chromatin regions for ATACseq data :ref:`HiC`                      HiC analysis workflow, from mapping to TAD calling :ref:`makePairs`                pairtools workflow, from allele-specific mapping to HiC matrices :ref:`ncRNAseq`                 ncRNAseq workflow : From mapping to differential expression of genes and repeat elements using DESeq2
 :ref:`mRNASeq`                  RNASeq workflow : From mapping to differential expression using DESeq2 :ref:`scRNASeq`                 Single-cell RNA-Seq (CEL-Seq2) workflow : From mapping to differential expression